Aguilera2509/Sala-Video-YT/README.md

 ```

 **HOST** only can be sending that data, his own currentTime, volume, pause and speedV ideo because those details are most relevant details about the video.

+* Count is only a var to send and receive new data while the video is paused and validate the viewers doesn't go ahead of the **HOST** or too back.

 * Mute is not relevant to everyone if the **HOST** don't want to hear the video he can mute his own video and the viewers can still hear it.